zowe/zowe-cli-sample-plugin/docs/tutorials/list-directory-contents/ListDirectoryContentsPlugin.md

 ## Overview

-This tutorial covers installing and running this bundled Zowe CLI plugin as-is (without modification), which will display your current directory contents.
+This tutorial covers installing and running this bundled Zowe CLI Plug-in as-is (without modification), which will display your current directory contents.

 The plug-in adds a command to the CLI that lists the contents of a directory on your PC.